Assassination Rogue Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

-- Lethal Poisons is our second best choice, providing a significant boost to your weapon poison damage.
+- Lethal Poisons is our third best choice, providing a significant boost to your weapon poison damage.
 This bonus is entirely passive, but still ranks second compared to all other Conduits.

 - Maim, Mangle is the worst of the single-target Conduits, offering a minor damage increase to Mutilate as long as your target is affected by Garrote.
 The damage bonus simply is not high enough to compete with the other Conduits however.

 - Poisoned Katar is our best AoE Conduit and provides no boost to single-target whatsoever.
 If you want to run two Potency Conduits for AoE, this replaces Well-Placed Steel.

 Our Endurance Conduits all excel against a certain type of damage, so, depending on the situation, each one of these could be best suited to counteract some of the damage you take.

 - Recuperator provides some passive healing while Slice and Dice is active, which it should be at all times.
 It is the best all-around choice.

 - Nimble Fingers reduces the Energy cost of both Feint and Crimson Vial.
 On encounters where these abilities are used regularly to counteract large bursts of damage, you will save some Energy with this Conduit.
 Sadly, the DPS gained from this Energy cost reduction is very insignificant.

 - Cloaked in Shadows provides an absorb shield every time you enter stealth.
 Since Vanish is used as a DPS cooldown, you will not be able to use it on-demand to benefit from this Conduit.
 It is however very powerful in Mythic+ and solo content like Torghast, where you will be able to stealth much more frequently.